 Art 332 - Art and Archaeology in Early China

-Full course for one semester.
+One-unit semester course.
 This course will explore artifacts excavated in China from the height of the Neolithic period (c.
 4000–2000 BCE) to the end of the eastern Han dynasty (25–220 CE).
 Excavated objects from these periods rarely have accompanying textual explanations.
 Instead, we rely primarily on archaeology, which provides the raw material for understanding the distant past and constructs temporal narratives that account for the categorical differences between artifacts.
 With the rise of material culture studies in the field of art history, enigmatic objects that fell within the domain of archaeology may now have art-historical explanations.
 The course is organized chronologically by archaeological site.
 Secondary textual sources and comparative studies with other sites will be used to refine our understanding of artisans and their craft and the social and cultural functions of objects.
 What types of training did artisans undergo?
 What sources (manuals, tacit knowledge, guild practices, etc.) provided the necessary skills for artisans to work?
 How was labor divided and what were the social structures in place that dictated artisans’ modes of production?
 How were these objects used and circulated by the living and the dead?
-Prerequisite: Art 201, or Humanities 231 and 232 (previously numbered Humanities 230), or consent of the instructor.
+Prerequisite: ART 201, or HUM 231 and 232, or consent of the instructor.
 Conference.

 Art 346 - Introduction to Media Studies